 - Working with contractors to reduce waste during construction projects

-- Running end of year ‘clear-out’ scheme for students to donate unwanted items to local community and charities
+- Running end of year Pack for Good scheme for students to donate unwanted items to the British Heart foundation and local foodbanks

 The 3 Rs